-If your human and social services organization owns property, such as a nursing home's building or office equipment for social workers, a business owner’s policy is your best line of defense.
+If your human and social services organization owns property, such as a nursing home's building or office equipment, a business owner’s policy is your best line of defense.
 A BOP bundles commercial property insurance and general liability insurance under one plan, covering both property damage and client injuries.

 This policy protects against:

 Business owners of human and social services organizations can customize a BOP to meet their specific needs.
 For social services, useful add-ons might include business interruption insurance to cover costs if your facility is forced to temporarily close.